wasin-waeosri/QuickStart.Elektron.EDP-RT/README.md

 Once you complete this, further tutorials on using the Elektron Websockets API can be found in the [Elektron WebSocket API page](https://developers.refinitiv.com/elektron/websocket-api) of the [Developer Community](https://developers.refinitiv.com/).

-## Connecting to the API from Amazon AWS

-For Production and QA Testing purposes, Elektron Real Time in Cloud (ERT in Cloud) supports Amazon EC2 instance customers only.
-However, customers can use any environments (VM, Cloud VM, local machine) for Development purpose.

-Refinitiv will not support Production and QA/Testing customers outside of Amazon EC2 service until further notice.

 ## Description In this quick start guide, we will cover the following areas:
 - [Prerequisite](#prerequisite)